 This course introduces the basic principles of sanitation and safety relative to the hospitality industry.
-Topics include personal hygiene, sanitation and safety regulations, use and care of equipment, the principles of food-borne illness, and other related topics.
-Upon completion, students should be able to demonstrate an understanding of the content necessary for successful completion of a nationally recognized food/safety/sanitation exam.
+Topics include personal hygiene, sanitation and safety regulations, use and care of equipment, the principles of food-borne illness,

-CUL 112 Nutrition for Foodservice 3 0 0 3
+CUL 112 Nutrition for Foodservice

-This course covers the principles of nutrition and its relationship to the foodservice industry.
+Course Offering Availability: Spring This course covers the principles of nutrition and its relationship to the foodservice industry.
 Topics include personal nutrition fundamentals, weight management, exercise, nutritional adaptation/analysis of recipes/menus, healthy cooking techniques and marketing nutrition is a foodservice operation.
 Upon completion, students should be able to apply basic nutritional concepts to food preparation and selection.